-- A waiver of any right, power or remedy under the UCLL Terms must be in writing signed by the Party granting it.
+- A waiver of any right, power or remedy under the UCLL and UCLF Co-location Terms must be in writing signed by the Party granting it.
 A waiver is only effective in relation to the particular obligation or Default in respect of which it is given.
-It is not to be taken as an implied waiver of any other obligation or Default or as an implied waiver of that obligation or Default in relation to any other occasion. - The fact that a Party fails to do, or delays in doing, something the Party is entitled to do under the UCLL Terms does not amount to a waiver.
+It is not to be taken as an implied waiver of any other obligation or Default or as an implied waiver of that obligation or Default in relation to any other occasion. - The fact that a Party fails to do, or delays in doing, something the Party is entitled to do under the UCLL and UCLF Co-location Terms does not amount to a waiver.